saitaiky/notebook/docs/docs/aws/management/cloudwatch.md

 ## Metrics for RDS

-:::dangerUse Enhanced Monitoring when you don't have access Because you don't have direct access to the instances/servers of your RDS database instance, unlike with your EC2 instances where you can install a CloudWatch agent or a custom script to get CPU and memory utilization of your instance.
+:::danger Use Enhanced Monitoring when you don't have access Because you don't have direct access to the instances/servers of your RDS database instance, unlike with your EC2 instances where you can install a CloudWatch agent or a custom script to get CPU and memory utilization of your instance.

 You can use **Enhanced Monitoring** feature in RDS to monitor the RDS.